mayjspencer/okc-analytics/README.md

    - Develop a content calendar to post findings and visualizations regularly on social media (e.g., Twitter, Instagram).
    - Create engaging posts summarizing key insights from your analyses.

+**Phase 5: Automation of Content Posting**

+5. **Automate Posting to Social Media**:
+   - **Use Social Media APIs**: Learn how to use APIs for Twitter and Instagram to automate posting.
+   - Develop scripts that can:
+     - Schedule posts based on your content calendar.
+     - Automatically upload images and text summaries after games or when new analyses are completed.
+   - Set up automated notifications for engaging content to respond to comments or interact with followers.

+6. **Monitor Engagement**:
+   - Track engagement metrics on your social media posts (likes, shares, comments).
+   - Use this data to refine your content strategy and improve engagement over time.

 **Phase 3: Advanced Analytics and Publications**

-5. **Develop Predictive Models**:
+7. **Develop Predictive Models**:
    - **Learn Basic Machine Learning**: Study introductory machine learning concepts through online courses.
    - Implement simple models to predict player performance based on historical data.

-6. **Create a Periodic Publication**:
+8. **Create a Periodic Publication**:
    - Compile your analyses into a structured document (e.g., a 30-page PDF summarizing insights on the OKC 2023 season).
    - Use tools like LaTeX or Google Docs for formatting and organizing your publication.
    - Consider including key statistics, trends, and visualizations in the publication.

 **Phase 4: Dashboards and Web App Development**

-7. **Build Interactive Dashboards**:
+9. **Build Interactive Dashboards**:
    - **Learn Dashboard Tools**: Explore Tableau or Power BI to create interactive visualizations.
    - Publish your dashboards online and share the links on your social media accounts to engage your audience.

-8. **Develop Your Web App**:
+10. **Develop Your Web App**:
    - **Learn Basic Web Development**: Familiarize yourself with Flask or Django to create a simple web application.
    - The web app should display your analyses, visualizations, and provide downloadable content (e.g., the periodic publication).

-   **Backend Development and API Creation**
-   - **Skills**: Flask or Django, REST API development
-   - **Application**: Build an API that others could use to query your sports data analysis.
-   - **Action**: Share this API on GitHub and announce it on your social media with a demo.

-   **Cloud Hosting and Deployment**
-   - **Skills**: AWS or Azure, containerization with Docker
-   - **Application**: Deploy your sports analytics project as a web app, so others can access your analysis and models.
-   - **Action**: Share a link to the app on social media and GitHub, and ask for user feedback.**

-**Phase 5: Automation of Content Posting**

-9. **Automate Posting to Social Media**:
-   - **Use Social Media APIs**: Learn how to use APIs for Twitter and Instagram to automate posting.
-   - Develop scripts that can:
-     - Schedule posts based on your content calendar.
-     - Automatically upload images and text summaries after games or when new analyses are completed.
-   - Set up automated notifications for engaging content to respond to comments or interact with followers.

-10. **Monitor Engagement**:
-   - Track engagement metrics on your social media posts (likes, shares, comments).
-   - Use this data to refine your content strategy and improve engagement over time.

 **Phase 6: Continuous Improvement and Engagement**